Non-equilibrium steady states with a spatial Markov structure: Characterizing properties of Dirichlet densities

 This yields the following generating density

 Here, $f(a,b)$ is the normalization of $\Lambda^1_{a,b}$.
 It is straightforward to check that this density is indeed scale invariant.\\

 \textbf{Shift invariance:} Let $\{\Lambda^n\}_{n\geq1}$ be a symmetric two-sided Markov family as introduced in the statement of theorem \ref{thm:only_dirichlet} which only satisfies shift invariance.
-As was mentioned in the proof of theorem \ref{thm:only_dirichlet}, $g$ also obeys a shift property of a form similar to\eqref{eq:derived_scaling_prop}.
-That is,
+The proof of theorem \ref{thm:only_dirichlet} shows that $g$ satisfies the first line of \eqref{eq:shift_scale_invar_g}, i.e.